dff1980/SAPDI-2022/README.md

 ```
  - Check S3
 # Appendix
-If you uses the registry in the Rancher (for example Harbor) you need add annotations to ingress:
+If you use the registry in the Rancher (for example Harbor) you need to add annotations to ingress:
 ```
   annotations:
           nginx.ingress.kubernetes.io/proxy-connect-timeout: "3600"